langflow-ai/langflow/docs/docs/Components/components-vector-stores.md

 ## Supabase

-This component creates a Supabase Vector Store with search capabilities.
+This component creates a connection to a Supabase Vector Store with search capabilities.
 For more information, see the [Supabase documentation](https://supabase.com/docs/guides/ai).

 ### Parameters